-This eighth edition of the Handbook for Judges was completed with the cooperation, energy, conviction, dedication, and determination of the Handbook Team, the AIS Board of Directors, and all the people who wrote, revised, and edited the chapters.
+This ninth edition of the Handbook for Judges was completed with the cooperation of the Handbook Revision Team, the AIS Board of Directors, and all the people who wrote, revised, and edited the chapters.
 A loud chorus of thank you to everyone!